The Style Editor enables you to:

 about:config, select the setting

-devtools.editor.keymap, and assign "vim" or "emacs" to that setting.
+devtools.editor.keymap, and assign "vim" or "emacs", or "sublime" to that setting.
 If you do this, the selected bindings will be used for all the developer tools that use the source editor.
+You need to reopen the editor for the change to take effect.

 |Go to line||Ctrl + J||Cmd + J||Ctrl + J|